Ever wondered what Endless Spells are and how they work? Or did you use them earlier and want to know how they work in Age of Sigmar 3.0?

 Are Endless Spells/Invocations mandatory?

 Once you get accustomed to the core rules, then you can start exploring which options are available to you.
+But they are not so powerful that you have to include them from the start.

 At the moment there are two expansions available with great models for painting projects and some useful spells: Malign Sorcery and Forbidden Power.